apache/nuttx/configs/README.txt

 		  regions of memory to allocate from, this specifies the number of memory regions that the memory manager must handle and enables the API mm_addregion(start, end);
+		CONFIG_TICKS_PER_MSEC - The default system timer is 100Hz
+		  or TICKS_PER_MSEC=10.
+This setting may be defined to inform NuttX that the processor hardware is providing system timer interrupts at some interrupt interval other than 10 msec.
 		CONFIG_RR_INTERVAL - The round robin timeslice will be set this number of milliseconds;  Round robin scheduling can be disabled by setting this value to zero.